ShubhayHarnale/Modeling-Restaurant-Closure-Risk-in-New-York-City/plan.md

 The demo should clearly show:
 1. ✅ Data from 3 sources successfully integrated
-2. ✅ Meaningful features extracted (crime, property, business characteristics)
+2. ✅ Meaningful features extracted (crime density, property characteristics)
-3. ✅ Working predictive model with reasonable performance (>70% accuracy)
+3. ✅ Working predictive model with reasonable performance
-4. ✅ Clear insights about what factors predict restaurant closure
+4. ✅ Clear insights about what neighborhood factors influence inspection scores
 5. ✅ Professional visualizations and presentation

+---

+## Research Questions to Answer

+1. Do restaurants in high-crime areas have worse inspection scores?
+2. Does property value/building age correlate with inspection outcomes?
+3. Are certain cuisines more likely to have lower scores?
+4. Which borough has the best/worst inspection scores on average?